 Marvin Ammori is perhaps the nation’s leading lawyer on the nation’s most debated tech policy issues–network neutrality.

-Ammori’s work on the issue began with the very first network neutrality bills in Congress.
+Ammori’s work on the issue began with the very first network neutrality bills in Congress in 2006.
 In 2007-2008, he served as the lead lawyer for consumer groups, academic organizations, and entrepreneurs during the FCC’s Comcast/BitTorrent case regarding network neutrality.
 He drafted the original complaint before the FCC and led the innovative legal and political strategies to win the case before the FCC.
-Press described the FCC decision as a “major victory” for consumer groups and technology companies, one that observers had considered “unthinkable” weeks earlier.
 Allies called it “nothing short of a miracle in the annals of public interest communications advocacy” and the most important consumer victory at the FCC in over two decades; opponents characterized the strategy and execution as “clever and premeditated … very purposeful.”
 Jeffrey Rosen, writing in the New Republic, called the case a “model of the free-speech battles of the future.”
-In 2010, Mr. Ammori also argued the case’s appeal before the D.C.
-Circuit on behalf of intervening consumer groups and technology companies, including Google, Skype, eBay, and others.

-In 2014, he served as one of the key leaders changing the debate on network neutrality and putting real net neutrality on the table.
-He devised the leading strategies, organized coalitions, crafted legal comments, coordinated with external campaigns, took the key political meetings, and served as a spokesman in the media for a large group of leading technology non-tech companies.
+In 2014 and 2015, he served as a key leader transforming an “inevitable” loss into an unexpected and epic victory.
+As reported by the Wall Street Journal and the National Journal, he devised strategies, organized coalitions, crafted legal comments, coordinated with external campaigns, took the key political meetings, and served as a spokesman in the media for a large group of leading technology non-tech companies.